vtex-apps/rfcs/Menu.md

 ![als-menu-main-navigation](https://user-images.githubusercontent.com/27777263/77101988-ee5a7b80-69f6-11ea-87fb-412fb4cc4797.png)

-From this point on, the customisation of each submenu inside each of the `menu-item`s is done using the CMS and implemented `submenu`blocks.
+From this point on, the customization of each submenu inside each of the `menu-item`s is done using the CMS and implemented `submenu`blocks.
 For the example we're working on, let's consider the submenu shown in the first image of the menu, where we have a **Featured** list of items and a few other lists which look all the same.
 To represent this kind of layout, a `submenu`block should be implemented, such as a `submenu.default`:

 ```jsonc
 {